rdan22/DTMC-Stationary-Calculator/README.md

 # DTMC-Stationary-Calculator
-For my M362M Introduction to Stochastic Processes class at UT Austin, I wanted to create a calculator for determining the stationary distribution of a Discrete Time Markov Chain given its transition probability matrix, as I did not want to calculate it by hand every time.
+For my M362M Introduction to Stochastic Processes class at UT Austin, I wanted to create a calculator for determining the stationary distribution of a Discrete Time Markov Chain given its transition probability matrix.